-As a qualified educator, with a Bachelor of Music and Diploma in Education, Lydia also has extensive corporate experience and offers a wealth of experience as a facilitator.
-Her rich and varied career has taken her from tour guiding in Europe to corporate management roles across a range of industries in Australia.
+Lydia also has extensive corporate experience.
+Her adventurous career has taken her from tour guiding in Europe to corporate management roles in Australia, across a range of industries.

-Lydia teaches mindfulness to all sectors of the community, in corporate settings and in schools.
-She offers a range of workshops and courses including Mindfulness Based Stress Reduction (MBSR) and specialised mindfulness programs to teachers and students in schools with her company The Still Mind.
+Lydia teaches mindfulness to all sectors of the community, in corporate settings, healthcare and in schools.
+She offers a range of workshops and courses including Mindfulness-Based Stress Reduction (MBSR) and specialised programs to teachers and students of all ages with her company The Still Mind.
 Please refer to www.thestillmind.com.au for more information.

-“I have a personal commitment to practice what I teach and to embody the benefits of mindfulness, helping individuals and organisations reach their full potential.
+“I have a personal commitment to practise mindfulness and to embody the benefits, helping individuals and organisations reach their full potential.
 I understand the pressures of the modern workplace and the importance of managing that stress.
 As a musician I have a particular interest in how mindfulness meditation fosters creativity and innovation.
 My studies include body-based techniques, Qi Gong and Iyengar yoga.
-I continue my personal and professional development with ongoing practice and remain ever-curious about this life and our world.”
+I look forward to sharing the wisdom and the joy of the practices with you.”

 Mary Jamieson – Sydney